-- Tick the Enable automatic weekly backups checkbox to enable the process21. - The number of days a backup should be kept, must be entered at Keep backups for. - A purge of old log data, executed after the backup, can be activated by selecting the Delete older than check-boxed for Application Logs, Document Logs and Transaction Logs.
+- Tick the Enable automatic weekly backups checkbox to enable the process.
+See Weekly Jobs. - The number of days a backup should be kept, must be entered at Keep backups for. - A purge of old log data, executed after the backup, can be activated by selecting the Delete older than check-boxed for Application Logs, Document Logs and Transaction Logs.
 Please enter the number of days the logs should be held. - Press the Apply button to commit the changes. - Press the Database button to show a pop-up with the number of documents (received, printed, downloaded) and transactions in the database.

-4.10.14.
+4.11.14.
 Advanced

-4.10.14.1.
+4.11.14.1.
 User Client Authentication